james-berkheimer/truenas-iocage-plex/README.md

 * PLEX_CONFIG_PATH - The path to store your Plex metadata and configuration.
 Defaults to `$POOL_PATH/plex_data`.
 * NETMASK - The netmask, in bits, for the network the Plex jail will be on.
 Defaults to `24`, which is `255.255.255.0`.
 * USE_BETA - If set to 1, the script will download and install the beta version of Plex Media Server.
 Defaults to 0.
+* RELEASE_VERSION - Set the freebsd release version to use for the Plex jail.
+If not set, the script will use the current system version.

 $PLEX_CONFIG_PATH need not exist before running this script; if it doesn't, the script will create it.
 The script will also set ownership of that directory to the user/group IDs for Plex Media Server.
 If this directory already exists, it **must not** be using Windows permissions.